scott-middleton/Restaurants/technical_questions.md

 ## How would you improve the Just Eat APIs that you just used?

-* Add support for pagination to allow for more efficient retrieval of the large amounts of data.
+* Implement pagination support to effectively retrieve large amounts of data.

-* Add support for filtering based on different criteria to allow for more specific and relevant results.
-Specifically, filtering by restaurants that are currently open.
+* Introduce filtering options based on various criteria to provide more targeted and relevant results, such as filtering restaurants that are open.

-* Provide a light endpoint that only contains the fields relevant to the list items displayed in this feature.
+* Create a minimal endpoint that only comprises the necessary fields relevant to the list items shown in this feature, optimizing the data retrieval process.